centreon/centreon-documentation/versioned_docs/version-20.04/releases/centreon-core.md

 > Known issues:
 >
 > - When updating to 20.04.5, some badly encoded characters might block SQL
 >   Broker events processing on the Central server.
-We strongly recommand to
+We strongly recommend to
 >   update all the Engines to 20.04.3 version while updating to this Broker
 >   version.
 >
->   If you experience this behaviour, we recommand to downgrade Broker on the
+>   If you experience this behaviour, we recommend to downgrade Broker on the
 >   Central server using this command:
 >
 >   ```shell